mtitze/njet/docs/source/jet.rst

     j2
   > 5-jet(3, 0, 0, 0, 0, 0)

 corresponds to the scalar 3.
+The order of a jet is the number up to which higher-order calculations should be performed.
+To get the k-th entry of ``j2``, type ``j2.array(k)``.
+A jet is defined by its order and its array function.
+One can change the array function of ``j2`` directly, or by using the routine ``j2.set_array``.

 These jets can now be used in further operations:

 .. code-block:: python